 Ask any voice actor about odd jobs they held before landing steady VO work, and you might be surprised to see a very long list.
 Hugh Jackman used to work at 7-11.
 He was fired from that job because his boss said he talked too much to the customers.
 J.K.
 Rowling was fired because her boss said she was writing stories on her computer all day long.
 I worked at a convenience store while I was attending broadcast school at 18 years of age.
-I was bagging/cleaning heads of lettuce in the store's back room when the announcer came on the radio and sadly reported "The King," Elvis, was found dead in his bathroom at Graceland.
+I was bagging/cleaning heads of lettuce in the store's back room when the announcer came on the radio and sadly reported "The King," Elvis, was found dead at Graceland.
+His last words--"I'm going to the bathroom to read."
 One of those moments I'll always remember.
-And where I was when the space shuttle exploded; on the air just south of the launch pad up the coastline.
+And where I was when the space shuttle exploded; on the air just south of the launch pad up the Florida coastline.
 Listeners called me shortly after liftoff saying something didn't look right.
 I opened the station backdoor, looked afar, and saw strange plumes of smoke moving in all directions.
 Not good.

 As things go with voice acting (and many other professions), you'll probably be doing a bunch of different "survival" jobs to put a little jingle in your pocket.
 Cash flow will generally always be a nag as you wait for your next voice gig or check to come in.
 (Unless you have rich and generous parents bailing you out.)
 And there will be times when things seem to be going well, when all of a sudden, the bottom drops out and it's "Hello.
 Is anybody out there?"
 All the more reason to have a second job to put groceries on the table and pay the rent.